tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Citrix NetScaler

 Citrix NetScaler is a platform that includes the following features: load balancing and content switching, data compression, content caching, SSL acceleration, network optimization, application visibility and application security.
+The NetScaler plug-in includes steps to enable and disable servers, server groups, and services on NetScaler servers.

 ---